 Room related lighting concepts take neither individual task areas nor different visual tasks into account.
 They are based on the most demanding task performed in the room.
 The position of the workstation is not defined, the entire room disposes of a uniform lighting quality

-Lighting focussed onto individual visual task areas provides for varied light design in the room.
+Lighting focussed onto individual visual task areas provides for varied light designs in the room.
 By illuminating walls, for instance, rooms can be designed to be much more open and attractive; dynamic lighting situations can enhance their visual quality

 Optimum energy efficiency